jonghall/invoiceAnalysis/README.md

 ## Running IBM Cloud Classic Infrastructure Invoice Analysis Report as a Code Engine Job

 ### Setting up IBM Code Engine and building container to run report
 1. Create project, build job and job.
-   a.
-Open the Code Engine console
+   1.1.
+Open the Code Engine console.
-   b.
+   1.2.
 Select Start creating from Start from source code.
-   c.
+   1.3.
 Select Job
-   d.
+   1.4.
 Enter a name for the job such as invoiceanalysis.
 Use a name for your job that is unique within the project.
-   e.
+   1.5.
 Select a project from the list of available projects of if this is the first one, create a new one.
 Note that you must have a selected project to deploy an app.
-   f.
+   1.6.
 Enter the URL for this GitHub repository and click specify build details.
 Make adjustments if needed to URL and Branch name.
 Click Next.
-   g.
+   1.7.
 Select Dockerfile for Strategy, Dockerfile for Dockerfile, 10m for Timeout, and Medium for Build resources.
 Click Next.
-   h.
+   1.8.
 Select a container registry location, such as IBM Registry, Dallas.
-   i.
+   1.9.
 Select Automatic for Registry access.
-   j.
+   1.10.
 Select an existing namespace or enter a name for a new one, for example, newnamespace.
-   k.
+   1.11.
 Enter a name for your image and optionally a tag.
-   l.
+   1.12.
 Click Done.
-   m.
+   1.13.
 Click Create.
 2. Create configmaps and secrets.
-   a.
+   2.1.
 From project list, choose newly created project.
-   b.
+   2.2.
 Select secrets and configmaps
-   c. click create, choose config map, and give it a name.
+   2.3. click create, choose config map, and give it a name.
 Add the following key value pairs
-        - ***COS_BUCKET*** = Bucket within COS instance to write report file to.
+        ***COS_BUCKET*** = Bucket within COS instance to write report file to.
-        - ***COS_ENDPOINT*** = Public COS Endpoint for bucket to write report file to
+        ***COS_ENDPOINT*** = Public COS Endpoint for bucket to write report file to
-        - ***COS_INSTANCE_CRN*** = COS Service Instance CRN in which bucket is located.
+        ***COS_INSTANCE_CRN*** = COS Service Instance CRN in which bucket is located.
-   d.
+   2.4.
 Select secrets and configmaps (again)
-   e.  click create, choose secrets, and give it a name.
+   2.5.  click create, choose secrets, and give it a name.
 Add the following key value pairs
-         - ***IC_API_KEY*** = an IBM Cloud API Key with Billing access to IBM Cloud Account
+         ***IC_API_KEY*** = an IBM Cloud API Key with Billing access to IBM Cloud Account
-         - ***COS_APIKEY*** = your COS Api Key Id with writter access to appropriate bucket
+         ***COS_APIKEY*** = your COS Api Key Id with writter access to appropriate bucket
 3. Choose the job previously created.
-   a.
+   3.1.
 Click on the Environment variables tab.
-   b.
+   3.2.
 Click add, choose reference to full configmap, and choose configmap created in previous step and click add.
-   c.
-Click add, choose reference to full secret, and choose secrets created in previous step and click add. d.Click add, choose literal value (click add after each, and repeat)
+   3.3.
+Click add, choose reference to full secret, and choose secrets created in previous step and click add.
+   3.4 .Click add, choose literal value (click add after each, and repeat)
-        -  ***startdate*** = start year & month of invoice analysis in YYYY-MM format
+         ***startdate*** = start year & month of invoice analysis in YYYY-MM format
-        -  ***enddate*** = end year & month invoice analysis in YYYY-MM format
+         ***enddate*** = end year & month invoice analysis in YYYY-MM format
-        -  ***output*** = report filename (including extension of XLSX to be written to COS bucket)
+         ***output*** = report filename (including extension of XLSX to be written to COS bucket)
 4. to Run report click ***Submit job***
 5. Logging for job can be found from job screen, by clicking Actions, Logging